ardendaily/markov-connections/README.md

 #craigslist poetry

+[download the zine!](https://github.com/ardendaily/markov-connections/raw/master/MissedConnections.pdf)(pdf, 60.7k) ...or stick around to learn how it was all hacked together!

 a quick-and-dirty series of hacks to collect heaps of data from craigslist missed connections. bash scripts run curl jobs which are piped into python scripts for processing.

 ##use